Adults with learning disabilities and autism

 If you or someone you care for have been diagnosed with a learning disability and/or associated autism, we provide a range of services that can help you to live a supported, more fulfilled life.
 We will discuss some of our services and let you know of other community resources available.

-If you are concerned for an adult at risk of harm or neglect with care or support needs, visit adult safeguarding.
+If you are concerned for an adult at risk of harm or neglect with care or support needs visit adult safeguarding

 Assessment for care

 If you have not had an assessment with us before, we may be able to support you or a person you care for by assessing your care needs.
 Our services can be made by self-referral, by a family member, carer, and by referral through your social care worker or health care professional.
 Your social care worker will complete your care assessment.
-Then you'll receive access to support services that are available in your local community and through our networks and services.
+Then you will receive access to support services that are available in your local community and through our networks and services.

 Short-term care